software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 # Sprint 2

 For the Sprint 2 we have a new set of requirements from the Product Owner.
-On top of working on new user stories, we will be covering topics related to Retrospective, REST APIs and communication between frontend and backend.
+On top of working on new user stories, we will be covering topics related to Retrospective, Estimation, REST APIs and communication between frontend and backend.

 ## Sprint assesment